seasonZhu/RxStudy/Pods/SVProgressHUD/README.md

 Each notification passes a `userInfo` dictionary holding the HUD's status string (if any), retrievable via `SVProgressHUDStatusUserInfoKey`.

 `SVProgressHUD` also posts `SVProgressHUDDidReceiveTouchEventNotification` when users touch on the overall screen or `SVProgressHUDDidTouchDownInsideNotification` when a user touches on the HUD directly.
-For this notifications `userInfo` is not passed but the object parameter contains the `UIEvent` that related to the touch.
+For these notifications `userInfo` is not passed but the object parameter contains the `UIEvent` that related to the touch.

 ## App Extensions

 When using `SVProgressHUD` in an App Extension, `#define SV_APP_EXTENSIONS` to avoid using unavailable APIs.
-Additionally call `setViewForExtension:` from your extensions view controller with `self.view`.
+This will be done automatically when using the `AppExtension` CocoaPods subspec.
+Additionally, call `setViewForExtension:` from your extensions view controller with `self.view`.

 ## Contributing to this project